antorguez95/synthetic_data_generation_framework/README.md

     ```
     conda activate SGD
     ```
+ 6. Download the databases and set the `DATASET_PATH` in all `datasetname_main.py` files according to your own path.
+Check also that `filename` variable      contains the actual file name of the database.

-where [`environment.yml`](environment.yml) contained the name of the installed environment, the installed libraries and the channel used to download such libraries.
+where [`environment.yml`](environment.yml) contained the name of the installed environment, the installed libraries and the channel used to download such libraries, and `datasetname` corresponds to the abovementioned datasets names.

 ## How do I run these scripts?